Historical Background of Anti-Chinese Discrimination in British Columbia

 EXCLUSION

 Removing the franchise was a direct method to facilitate the passage of legislation that could limit, control, and exclude people of Chinese ancestry from receiving the same privileges and rights as others.
 Political exclusion paralleled measures that created social exclusion and the denial or limitation of access to resources, including the ability to enter Canada.
-Anti-Chinese organizers and political leaders used various tools, ranging from political lobbying for immigration exclusion to prevent new Chinese migrants from landing, to violence and intimidation to harass or physically remove those already in British Columbia.
+Anti-Chinese organizers and political leaders used various tools, ranging from political lobbying for immigration exclusion to prevent new Chinese migrants from landing to violence and intimidation to harass or physically remove those already in British Columbia.

 In the winter of 1885-86, workers organizing around white supremacy used vigilante violence to attack Chinese workers hired to help clear land for the newly developing City of Vancouver.
 In the face of this overt use of racial violence, which was also employed in the United States and the Australian colonies as a powerful political tool, the Chinese community organized petitions for justice, and the workers received compensation for their losses, soon returning to work.

 Intense lobbying from the provincial government of British Columbia and anti-Chinese organizations led to the discriminatory Chinese Head Tax of 1885, a payment only imposed on the Chinese upon landing.
-Modeled after the similar Chinese Poll Tax passed in New Zealand in 1881, anti-Chinese organizations in the United States, the Australian colonies, and Canada often shared ideas and techniques on how to organize around white supremacy.
+Modelled after the similar Chinese Poll Tax passed in New Zealand in 1881, anti-Chinese organizations in the United States, the Australian colonies, and Canada often shared ideas and techniques on how to organize around white supremacy.
 Legislation for immigration exclusion was one tool, and organizing unions around white supremacy to drive Chinese workers out of industries such as mining, logging, and manufacturing was another.
-Exclusion from the vote, immigration exclusion, and exclusion from labor unions were all tools for reordering society around those deemed to belong and deserving access to resources such as land and jobs because they were “white,” excluding those deemed non-white, initially in 1872 as “Natives” and “Chinese” but eventually also referring to others similarly considered non-white, including other “Orientals.”
+Exclusion from the vote, immigration exclusion, and exclusion from labour unions were all tools for reordering society around those deemed to belong and deserve access to resources such as land and jobs because they were “white,” excluding those deemed non-white, initially in 1872 as “Natives” and “Chinese” but eventually also referring to others similarly considered non-white, including other “Orientals.”

 Trade unions and organizations using anti-Chinese slogans portrayed Chinese workers, often already working in mines and logging camps up and down the west coast of the U.S. and Canada, as latecomers who were taking jobs away from “white” workers, often recent migrants from Britain, Ireland, and Europe.
 By the 1890s, techniques for anti-Chinese organizing were extended to target others in British Columbia, such as those coming from Japan and India, under a broader category of “Oriental,” “Asiatic,” or “Asian” exclusion.
 Anti-Asian agitators resorted to mob violence in 1907, organizing several days of riots attacking Chinese and Japanese residents and businesses in Vancouver, particularly in Chinatown and the Powell Street area.
 The 1907 violence was often referred to as the “Chinatown Riot” because, while much of the property damage was inflicted by rioters on Chinese-owned businesses on Pender Street, the Japanese Canadian community had the time to arm themselves and prevent more extensive damage to Japanese businesses and homes near Powell Street.

-English language newspaper accounts of the 1907 riots seldom reflected the perspectives of those targeted by the riots.
-Researcher WoanJen Wang observed how Chinese language newspapers reported differently from English language newspapers about anti-Chinese legislation and violence.
+English-language newspaper accounts of the 1907 riots seldom reflected the perspectives of those targeted by the riots.
+Researcher WoanJen Wang observed how Chinese-language newspapers reported differently from English-language newspapers about anti-Chinese legislation and violence.
 For example, Wang cited a notice distributed by the Chinese Benevolent Association (CBA) to the inhabitants in Chinatown around September 8, 1907, which was printed in The Chinese Daily:

 • The Chinese Head Tax: Although the Chinese Head Tax and the Chinese Exclusion Act were federal acts of legislation, many provincial and federal anti-Chinese laws would not have been passed without lobbying and strong political support from the City of Vancouver, often including the Mayor and Aldermen (now referred to as Councilors).
 Lobbying in Vancouver to increase the limiting effect of the Chinese Head Tax by raising the amount from the original $50 set in 1885 to the much more prohibitive $100 in 1900 and $500 in 1903 was the direct result of lobbying from anti-Chinese and anti-Asian organizations in Vancouver, including the Klu Klux Klan.
-The membership of one such association, the Anti-Chinese League, included the Mayor, several Aldermen and ex-Aldermen, and Members of Parliament.
-The League had lobbied for a head tax of $500 (equivalent to nearly two years of wages as a laborer) as early as 1896.
-Despite an earlier warning from the City Solicitor that the city should not interfere with Chinese immigration because it was beyond City jurisdiction, Council endorsed the Anti-Mongolian League’s immigration petition in 1897, and in 1900 the city corresponded officially with the provincial government seeking concerted efforts to pressure the federal government “to exclude all Mongols, especially Chinese.”
+The membership of one such association, the Anti-Chinese League, included the Mayor, several Aldermen and ex-aldermen, and Members of Parliament.
+The League had lobbied for a head tax of $500 (equivalent to nearly two years of wages as a labourer) as early as 1896.
+Despite an earlier warning from the City Solicitor that the city should not interfere with Chinese immigration because it was beyond City jurisdiction, the Council endorsed the Anti-Mongolian League’s immigration petition in 1897, and in 1900 the city corresponded officially with the provincial government seeking concerted efforts to pressure the federal government “to exclude all Mongols, especially Chinese.”
 The Chinese Head Tax was designed to discourage Chinese from entering Canada while generating revenue for the federal and provincial governments, which split the revenue.
 Despite the prohibitive expense of the Head Tax, over 90,000 Chinese immigrants still entered between 1885 and 1923, generating over $23 million in tax revenue, worth over $1.5 billion in present-day value, and contributing a significant amount of revenue to British Columbia at a time before the implementation of the federal income tax.
 Even as Chinese Canadians helped build Vancouver and British Columbia society, the discriminatory tax they paid also helped fund infrastructure.
 Anti-Chinese advocates in Vancouver, however, continued to call for an outright ban against the Chinese, and their lobbying finally succeeded in 1923.

 • The Chinese Exclusion Act: Between 1923 and 1947, as a result of the Exclusion Act, very few Chinese were able to enter Canada.
 Families could not reunite, and those already in the country grew older with no prospect of children and wives joining them from China.
 The Chinese Canadian population overall in Canada declined by half, from 45,000 in 1923 to just over 20,000 in 1947.
 As spelled out in the Canadian census, the number of Vancouver residents born in China fell from 11,533, or 5 percent of the total population, in 1931 to 5,427, or 2 percent, in 1941.
 In the darkest period of Chinese Canadian history, the Exclusion Act caused immense suffering and despair.
 One Chinese Canadian quoted in an English-language newspaper observed that even after exclusion was finally repealed in 1947, the 1923 Act’s devastating effects would continue.
-Thinking about so many of his fellow immigrants who had entered Canada alone as young men before 1923, he lamented that many like him “…will grow old here…” on their own (News Herald, Jan 28, 1947).
+Thinking about so many of his fellow immigrants who had entered Canada alone as young men before 1923, he lamented that many like him “…will grow old here…” on their own (News-Herald, Jan 28, 1947).
 His prediction would unfortunately come true.
 Even as late as the 1970s, Vancouver’s Chinatown still contained elderly Chinese men who had never been able to marry or have children because of the Exclusion Act, living out their lonely days in single resident rooms.

 RESTRICTIONS OF LIVELIHOODS

 Even as the small number of Chinese Canadian families who were able to form in the period before 1947 provided a small measure of hope for the future, anti-Chinese legislation continued to create obstacles designed to handicap Chinese Canadians in all aspects of their lives, including their economic livelihoods.
-Many courageous individuals both before and during the Exclusion period continued to struggle for equality and just treatment, but municipal legislation and policy implementation, in particular, had deep and broad effects on the everyday life of Chinese in industry, businesses, and labor.
-Specifically, the City used by-laws, licenses, formal labor regulations on work hours, and prohibitions of the right of entry into professions to target Chinese.
+Many courageous individuals both before and during the Exclusion period continued to struggle for equality and just treatment, but municipal legislation and policy implementation, in particular, had deep and broad effects on the everyday life of Chinese in industry, businesses, and labour.
+Specifically, the City used by-laws, licenses, formal labour regulations on work hours, and prohibitions of the right of entry into professions to target Chinese.
 Where formal legislation could not be enacted, the City could support and enforce anti-Chinese clauses in contracts as well as use informal methods to constrict the livelihoods and the everyday lives of Chinese residents in Vancouver.

 In the area of commerce, anti-Chinese agitators focused on targeting Chinese businesses and workers almost immediately after the founding of the City of Vancouver.
 Anti-Chinese petitions urged supporters to pledge never to employ or deal commercially with Chinese.
-Although Chinese laborers had been crucial in helping the City of Vancouver fight fires in 1887 in the panicked period after the Great Fire had destroyed much of the infant city, the municipal government of Vancouver formally excluded Chinese from being employed by the City in 1890.
+Although Chinese labourers had been crucial in helping the City of Vancouver fight fires in 1887 in the panicked period after the Great Fire had destroyed much of the infant city, the municipal government of Vancouver formally excluded Chinese from being employed by the City in 1890.

-All City contracts after 1890 contained a clause that prohibited contractors from using any Chinese labor.
+All City contracts after 1890 contained a clause that prohibited contractors from using any Chinese labour.
 The full force of the municipal government’s statutory powers, as well as its ability to negotiate commercial leases and land grants, was used to implement this ban.
 City By-law 94 (revised and passed on March 17, 1890) relating to the Establishment of a Sugar Refinery in the City of Vancouver set out the City’s objectives for a sugar refinery.
-The indenture between Rogers and the City laid out the terms of the contract with the last line stating that “…he nor they [the company] will at any time, employ any Chinese labor in and about the said works.”
+The indenture between Rogers and the City laid out the terms of the contract with the last line stating that “…he nor they [the company] will at any time, employ any Chinese labour in and about the said works.”
 The City made a similar demand of the Hall Elevator Company in 1906.

 Anti-Chinese organizers made recurring assertions to justify their agitation against the employment of Chinese workers, contending that the Chinese were the cause of lower wages and that they represented unfair competition to more deserving “white” workers.
-Using racial scapegoating of the Chinese, and by the 1890s also of other Asian workers, as a way of demanding higher wages, but only for whites, many labor unions used white supremacy to organize some workers at the expense of others.
-Some labor organizers, in particular socialists who saw the damage that using racism would cause in dividing rather than uniting workers, disagreed with the strategy of using the tools of white supremacy and anti-Chinese politics.
-One newspaper contributor named Cymra noted that demonizing fellow workers obscured the larger struggle for better pay and observed that it was because Chinese laborers were so hardworking that they were resented: “…the ‘Chinaman’ is objected to not because they are idlers but because they are workers…we must not forget that they are not the cause of poor wages but the victims…Their disappearance will not solve the wage problem…” (Cymra to Editor, Daily World, July 6, 1896).
+Using racial scapegoating of the Chinese, and by the 1890s also of other Asian workers, as a way of demanding higher wages, but only for whites, many labour unions used white supremacy to organize some workers at the expense of others.
+Some labor organizers, in particular socialists who saw the damage that using racism, would cause in dividing rather than uniting workers, disagreed with the strategy of using the tools of white supremacy and anti-Chinese politics.
+One newspaper contributor named Cymra noted that demonizing fellow workers obscured the larger struggle for better pay and observed that it was because Chinese labourers were so hardworking that they were resented: “…the ‘Chinaman’ is objected to not because they are idlers but because they are workers…we must not forget that they are not the cause of poor wages but the victims…Their disappearance will not solve the wage problem…” (Cymra to Editor, Daily World, July 6, 1896).

 • Using Licenses and Levies to Restrict Chinese in Trade and Employment: The City extensively used by-laws and municipal trade licenses to restrict Chinese businesses and to limit or handicap employment opportunities for Chinese in Vancouver.
 Common commercial activities for this discriminatory targeting included laundries, pawnshops, restaurants, and the selling and peddling of vegetables.
 Archival records document by-laws from 1893 that limited the boundaries within which laundries could operate.
-Although the word “Chinese” was never used in the by-laws, the presumption that the effect of these restrictions would fall overwhelmingly upon Chinese businesses became apparent when the restrictions were lifted in 1908 when Non-Chinese Alderman Donald Malcom Stewart applied to open a laundry outside the by-law boundaries.
+Although the word “Chinese” was never used in the by-laws, the presumption that the effect of these restrictions would fall overwhelmingly upon Chinese businesses became apparent when the restrictions were lifted in 1908 when Non-Chinese Alderman Donald Malcolm Stewart applied to open a laundry outside the by-law boundaries.
 The tactic of passing by-laws and city ordinances that did not explicitly name Chinese as the target, and yet were known to have an inordinate effect on Chinese businesses, was used at other times as well.
 City records, for instance, document by-laws for early closing hours in 1914.
-Chinese merchants contested and petitioned Council that the by-law unreasonably targeted Chinese communities whose workers never finished work before the stores closed.
-Targeting areas of commerce where Chinese were already highly successful was a common discriminatory strategy that belied the claims that Chinese were “unfair competition”.
+Chinese merchants contested and petitioned the Council that the by-law unreasonably targeted Chinese communities whose workers never finished work before the stores closed.
+Targeting areas of commerce where the Chinese were already highly successful was a common discriminatory strategy that belied the claims that the Chinese were “unfair competition”.
 Often, it was the very efficiency and productivity of Chinese Canadians in industries that they had themselves helped create that led anti-Chinese organizers to appeal to the government to restrict or handicap them as competitors.
 Vegetable peddling, for example, was a successful livelihood for many Chinese that was one part of the vertically integrated local produce economy that Chinese Canadians had created throughout Vancouver and British Columbia.
 Chinese market gardens, sometimes known also as truck gardening, was an industry that Chinese immigrants created almost everywhere they went around the Pacific region.
 Almost all cities that developed in Australia and California, for instance, had extensive networks of Chinese farms that grew vegetables, flowers, berries, and other produce for the market, with Chinese “trucking” or distributing what was grown to a widely dispersed network of grocery or corner stores.
 City Historian Shirley Fitzgerald remarked in her history of Sydney, Australia, that few of its residents realized that the Chinese had “fed” Sydney for much of its history.
 Vancouver, as well as Victoria, was no different.
 Throughout Vancouver’s history, Chinese market gardens grew and distributed local produce, with two distribution companies, H.Y.
 Louie Co. and Jim Koo Co., both longstanding features of the local agricultural industry.
 Vegetable peddlers who would carry fresh produce door to door were one of the innovations that Chinese migrants created, along with corner grocery stores and fresh produce markets.
-As with many forms of livelihood created by Chinese entrepreneurs in Vancouver, their very success became the target for discriminatory measures.
+As with many forms of livelihood created by Chinese entrepreneurs in Vancouver, their very success became the target of discriminatory measures.
 In September 1908, the Vancouver Daily World noted that the courts had upheld the conviction of a Chinese vegetable peddler who was arrested under the Market By-law for selling vegetables before 10:00 am on a market day.
 In 1914, for instance, Alderman Edward McMaster introduced measures to license peddlers, to control their location and hours, and to impose a $50 levy on them.
-These measures had specifically been designed to harass and restrict Chinese and paralleled many similar measures in other industries that targeted Chinese precisely because they were seen to be successful and threatening and therefore considered “unfair” competition.
-In 1916, in another example, the Board of License commissioners excluded Chinese workers from all liquor-licensed premises such as restaurants.
+These measures had specifically been designed to harass and restrict Chinese and paralleled many similar measures in other industries that targeted the Chinese precisely because they were seen to be successful and threatening and therefore considered “unfair” competition.
+In 1916, in another example, the Board of License Commissioners excluded Chinese workers from all liquor-licensed premises such as restaurants.
 Archival records document how the Chinese Consul, after appeals from the Chinese Benevolent Association, protested multiple times throughout 1915 to 1919 that many of the by-laws, unfair trade licenses, and levies deprived the Chinese of their means of livelihood even when they had already “paid the sum of Five Hundred Dollars to enter this country at the stipulation and acquiescence of your government” to come here to live and work.
 When the peddling levy was raised to $100 in 1919, he protested that the action was “unlawful, impracticable, unobservable and unreasonable.”
 Chinese peddlers took strike action and in 1920 sent Council a petition with 5,000 signatures from clients.
 Council subsequently retracted but local Non-Chinese business owners who organized under the Vancouver Retail Merchants’ Association and Vancouver Chamber of Commerce exerted enough political influence on Council to retain the $50 levy.
 The levy succeeded in cutting in half the number of Chinese peddlers in 3 years, from over 300 before 1915 to 152 in 1918.
-The attempts to restrict the vegetable trade continued with Alderman Patrick Gibbons asking the City solicitor for options on how to cancel licenses of Chinese vegetable peddlers.
+The attempts to restrict the vegetable trade continued with Alderman Patrick Gibbons asking the City solicitor for options on how to cancel the licenses of Chinese vegetable peddlers.
 Gibbons said in a January 1923 Daily World interview that “the idea is to eventually get rid of the Orientals altogether.”

 • Vigilantes and the Unwritten Law of No Access: Informal methods designed to restrict and control Chinese businesses and workers reinforced or even extended the City’s formal efforts.
 English-language newspapers reported in 1919 how “vigilantes,” organized by the Retail Merchants’ Board of Trade, had been hired to watch over the Chinese and report all law-breaking, such as late closing hours, to the police.
-Newspaper stories also reported Council’s longstanding “unwritten law” against leasing market stalls to Chinese in the City market.
+Newspaper stories also reported the Council’s longstanding “unwritten law” against leasing market stalls to Chinese in the City market.
 An archival report from the City’s Market Clerk in January 1935, suggesting ways to improve the City Market, mentioned the objective to “control oriental development in retail trade and correction of unfair trade practices, hours of operation, (and) …peddling.”
 City health inspectors focused on Chinese stalls in their rounds, and even when they were not able to find infractions, the racial targeting of Chinese in the carrying out of official inspection duties reflected a longstanding informal practice of using municipal powers to harass and intimidate Chinese in commercial activities that lasted well after the end of formal discriminatory legislation.
-Health and hygiene inspections, in particular, developed from the beginning of the 1890s as an informal means for the targeted regulation and restriction of Chinese businesses and residents in their activities, ending only a century later when Chinatown barbecue meat merchants finally succeeded in highlighting the informal discriminatory practices that had commonly shaped the enforcement of city regulations.The rhetoric of “unfair” economic competition and “filth” and “vice” was a powerful form of propaganda to justify the implementation of legalized racism.
-A letter from a contributor to a newspaper emphasized the bad habits of the Chinese and questioned the possibility of assimilating them:“ …[not only about] being a competitor with the white wage-earner…[but] do they [the Chinese] assimilate with the white man as good citizens… on the contrary, they are found herding together in dens of filth and infamy…” (Crosby to Editor, Daily World Vancouver, Aug 4, 1896).Beyond the City of Vancouver’s powers to pass statutes, by-laws, and legislation, the power of the municipality to selectively enforce statutes was one of the primary means by which Chinese were singled out for harassment.
+Health and hygiene inspections, in particular, developed from the beginning of the 1890s as an informal means for the targeted regulation and restriction of Chinese businesses and residents in their activities, ending only a century later when Chinatown barbecue meat merchants finally succeeded in highlighting the informal discriminatory practices that had commonly shaped the enforcement of city regulations.
+The rhetoric of “unfair” economic competition and “filth” and “vice” was a powerful form of propaganda to justify the implementation of legalized racism.
+A letter from a contributor to a newspaper emphasized the bad habits of the Chinese and questioned the possibility of assimilating them:“ …[not only about] being a competitor with the white wage-earner…[but] do they [the Chinese] assimilate with the white man as good citizens… on the contrary, they are found herding together in dens of filth and infamy…” (Crosby to Editor, Daily World Vancouver, Aug 4, 1896).
+Beyond the City of Vancouver’s powers to pass statutes, by-laws, and legislation, the power of the municipality to selectively enforce statutes was one of the primary means by which Chinese were singled out for harassment.
 “Cleaning up” Chinatown was a common justification for frequent health inspections.
 City Health Inspectors began visiting the area in the 1890s and designated it as a special problem, and in 1900 Council minutes documented that the City assigned a Special Medical Officer to do medical rounds in Chinatown.
 Media reported how the Inspectors cited many by-law infractions in the lodgings, often nestled, it was claimed, between gambling houses and opium dens.
 In a news report, an Inspector described horrid and unsanitary conditions and termed the overcrowding “the worst fire trap.”
 He explained to Royal Commissioners in 1901 that the Chinese people were simply hard to teach as they were “generally dirtier than whites.”Another problem for the Chinese and Chinatown was the rigorous inspection routines of the medical health officer who regularly condemned buildings and business premises as unsanitary, or in contravention of the law.
 In doing so, he failed to note the lack of City services such as sewers, despite petitions from the community.

 • Barriers to Professions & Voices of Opposition: Chinese livelihoods faced various restrictions.
 They were barred from professions like pharmacy, dentistry, and law due to the lack of voting rights, and this professional barrier extended de facto to employment in banking, department stores, medicine, and nursing.
 English-language news articles after the First World War highlighted how these employment restrictions, implemented throughout the period before 1947, worked in practice.
-Many areas of employment didn’t see their “first” Chinese until well into the 1960s when provincial equal opportunity and antidiscrimination legislation was passed and enforced in British Columbia.Attempts at City Hall to constrain the livelihoods of Chinese and other “Asiatics” and “Orientals” were not always successful.
+Many areas of employment didn’t see their “first” Chinese until well into the 1960s when provincial equal opportunity and antidiscrimination legislation was passed and enforced in British Columbia.
+Attempts at City Hall to constrain the livelihoods of Chinese and other “Asiatics” and “Orientals” were not always successful.
 Sometimes, organized contestation and resistance from Chinese merchants and residents thwarted these efforts.
 Other times, non-Chinese who believed these measures were unjust and discriminatory refused to support their passage, or the proposed legislation exceeded the jurisdictional powers of the municipal government.
-Often, the failure of such measures was due to a combination of these factors.In 1919, for instance, Alderman Joseph Hoskins tried to confine all “Asiatic” businesses to a well-defined area of the City, paralleling attempts in other jurisdictions worldwide.
+Often, the failure of such measures was due to a combination of these factors.
+In 1919, for instance, Alderman Joseph Hoskins tried to confine all “Asiatic” businesses to a well-defined area of the City, paralleling attempts in other jurisdictions worldwide.
 City Solicitor, James B. Williams, informed Council in 1923 that the City lacked the power to restrict “Orientals” to any particular part of the City.
 In 1937, Alderman Halford Wilson motioned that no licenses be issued to “Orientals” without approval by the City’s properties, licenses, and claims committee.
-The City Solicitor, Donald Edgar McTaggart, considered Council’s motive as a form of discrimination and could not recommend it.
-In 1938, Wilson’s motion to amend the City Charter to limit issuance of trade licenses to persons of “Asiatic extraction” to a stipulated quota of 5 percent was passed by the entire Council except for Alderman Helena Gutteridge.
+The City Solicitor, Donald Edgar McTaggart, considered the Council’s motive as a form of discrimination and could not recommend it.
+In 1938, Wilson’s motion to amend the City Charter to limit the issuance of trade licenses to persons of “Asiatic extraction” to a stipulated quota of 5 percent was passed by the entire Council except for Alderman Helena Gutteridge.
 The bill did not get provincial approval.
-One year later, Wilson’s same motion passed Council a second time but again could not pass the provincial legislature.Although Alderman Gutteridge’s lone voice was not the reason why the discriminatory motion was never implemented, she, along with other non-Chinese Vancouverites, spoke out against what they saw as unjust and unfair treatment of citizens of Chinese ancestry in Vancouver.
+One year later, Wilson’s same motion passed the Council a second time but again could not pass the provincial legislature.
+Although Alderman Gutteridge’s lone voice was not the reason why the discriminatory motion was never implemented, she, along with other non-Chinese Vancouverites, spoke out against what they saw as unjust and unfair treatment of citizens of Chinese ancestry in Vancouver.
 The story of anti-Chinese discrimination in Vancouver cannot be dismissed as a mere product of racism at the time.
-Voices such as Alderman Gutteridge’s and labor leaders who spoke out against the use of white supremacy to organize unions remind us that, even amid widespread racist justifications, many stood with Vancouver’s Chinese community in contesting and sometimes defeating discrimination.
+Voices such as Alderman Gutteridge’s and labour leaders who spoke out against the use of white supremacy to organize unions remind us that, even amid widespread racist justifications, many stood with Vancouver’s Chinese community in contesting and sometimes defeating discrimination.

 SEGREGATION